user-synax/Kivo/docs.md

 A message that has not confirmed yet shows as sending.
 On failure, retry from the bubble.

+### After a reconnect

+If your connection drops and comes back, Kivo automatically **gap-fills**: the conversation list refreshes, and the open chat fetches anything newer than the last message you saw — you don't have to scroll to catch up.

 ---

 ## 7. Group chats